 A beautifully built deck can be enhanced by a single feature that will add appeal and function by enclosing the underside of a deck with decking material or custom screening.
-This particular detail I am talking about is called skirting.
+This particular detail is called skirting.
 While many homeowners prefer having skirting around their deck, others like to leave it open.
 This will all depend on your personal preference and your own project.
 When considering adding skirting to your newly-built structure, there are several points to consider.

 Most commonly, we will add skirting to decks whose elevations are between 1’ and 4’ off grade.
 We have gone up to 8’ high on the skirting when the elevation sits higher, but keep in mind that this will often result in a “solid- wall” look.
 The skirting will be a very visible part of your deck, so the higher your deck, the more visible the skirting material will be to yourself and to your neighbors.
 On the other hand, if you intend to landscape around your deck, the landscaping itself might serve as a privacy screen for the underside of the deck.
 Again, this will depend on the elevation of your deck.